dated 1708 Dutch sampler silk thread on linen with whitework, birds, ships & alphabets

 Condition is very good, especially at over 300 years old– the linen is quite heavy and very supple, there is no stitch loss.
 There are 3 sections of darned repairs to the ground fabric, done, I think, at different times over the years since two are fairly skilled and one less so.
 There are pencil-like markings that may have been where additional stitching was intended since they appear to be shapes and letters.
 One flaw that is not immediately noticeable is that this is a fragment of a much larger sampler– some of the alphabet on the left side has been cut off.

 The sampler measures 12-1/2″ high by 16″ wide with folded hems on all four sides.
-It is unframed and will be shipped loosely folded in acid free tissue in a padded mailer.
+It is unframed and will be shipped rolled in acid free tissue in a sturdy tube.

 A signature will be required at delivery.
-Priority shipping and insurance are included in the price.
+Shipping and insurance is included in the price.

 1 in stock